elmisback/magic-markup/README.md

 **Annotation viewers** are UIs that display the state and let the user edit metadata.

+The **tag update function** is a stateless function that takes an old tagged document and an updated untagged document, and re-applies tags in parallel to obtain an updated tagged document.

 * Tag update function (exists at https://observablehq.com/@elmisback/magic-markup-retag, should be hosted somewhere)
 * Document server (untested, exists in some state at https://github.com/elmisback/magic-markup/blob/main/codetations-react/document-server.ts)
 * Tag state + State server (untested, exists in some state at https://github.com/elmisback/magic-markup/blob/main/codetations-react/state-server.ts)